ArronJablonowski/OpenClawNotes/README.md

 Modify the allow and deny list as needed.
 Any binary not listed should prompt you before executing.

 ## 8. 🧦 SOC-Grade Security Monitoring
-To achieve a stronger and more mature security posture, it is imperative to implement continuous telemetry monitoring of both host-level and network-layer activity.
-This dual-visibility approach remains the most effective methodology for identifying early Indicators of Compromise (IoCs) and mitigating potential security incidents.
+To achieve a resilient SOC-Grade security posture, it is essential to implement comprehensive telemetry monitoring across both host and network layers.
+This dual-visibility framework provides the necessary context to identify early Indicators of Compromise (IoCs) and facilitates rapid incident containment.

-### Host Monitoring
-  - Setup EDR and log forwarding agents, such as Elastic Agents, Wazuh, etc.

-### Network Monitoring
-  - Setup port mirroring, and feed the mirrored network traffic into something like a Zeek/Bro sensor, or my personal favorite, a Security Onion sensor.
+   - Endpoint Observability: Deploy enterprise-grade EDR and log-forwarding solutions—such as Wazuh *(free)* or Elastic Agent *(also free)* to capture granular process-level telemetry and system events.

+   - Network Traffic Analysis (NTA): Utilize port mirroring (SPAN/TAP) to ingest raw traffic into a high-fidelity sensor.
+Implementing a Security Onion or Zeek instance allows for deep packet inspection and automated protocol analysis."

 ## 📜 Quick Reference
 - Default OpenClaw Gateway: 127.0.0.1:18789